-Councillor, Municipality of Yarmouth
+Warden, Municipality of the District of Yarmouth

-Leland Anthony was born in Yarmouth, NS. and has lived his entire life in the small rural community of Chebogue.
+Leland Anthony was born in Yarmouth, NS and has lived his entire life in the small rural community of Chebogue.
 He and his wife have three sons.
 They are fortunate to have all three boys and their families still working in their area.
 Before running for municipal council, Leland served on several committees and boards, including Director and Past President of the Western Nova Scotia Exhibition, and Director on the boards of the YRBC, YCEA, Community Futures, and the Yarmouth branch of the Cystic Fibrosis Foundation.
 Leland was elected councillor for the Municipality of Yarmouth in 1995, and served four years as Warden.
 He is the Chair of Region 7 Waste Check, and has sat on Regional Chairs for the last eight years, serving as Vice Chair for the last three years.

 President, Enviroculture Consulting Ltd.

 Marcus Goodick is Founder, President, and Solutions Finder at EnviroCulture Consulting, a company that helps businesses improve their management of end-of-life materials and implement comprehensive environmental programs.
 Prior to this current role he was the Senior Manager, Environment and Sustainability at Bell Aliant for eight years where he worked collaboratively to integrate more sustainable business practices.
 He also worked for five years with Halifax Regional Municipality’s Solid Waste-Resources Department helping businesses implement recycling and organics programs.
 Marcus holds a Masters in Resource and Environmental Studies (2002) from Dalhousie University and was named a member of Canada’s 2013 Clean 50, honouring outstanding contributors to sustainable development and clean capitalism in Canada.
 Marcus also serves as Chair on the Board of Clean Foundation.